lyhthaddeus/Notes/WrittenNotes/CS2105/TransportLayer.md

 2. client 1 send packet to server (explicitly attaches destination IP address and port number to **EACH** packet)
 3. server extracts the sender IP address and port number from the packets

+UDP adds very little service on top of IP:
+* Multiplexing at send: gathers data from processess, froms packets and passes them to IP
+* De-multiplexing at receiver: receives pakcets from lower layer and dispatches them to the right processes
+* Checksum

+> [!NOTE]
+> UDP transmission is **unrealiable** as it will not attempt to re-transmit the data

 ### UDP Echo Server
 ```python